RealdoBeja98/ingswAM2021-castiglioni-ambrogi-beja/README.md

 use Windows power shell to run server/GUI use Ubuntu console for Windows to run CLI for macOS and Unix-like device there should be no problem

+IMPORTANT NOTE:
+to test disconnection are either required 2 pc, and disconnect the ethernet cable in one of them. the other way is to use IntelliJ and in CLI use the Disconnect function (recommended). this is due to the fact that we chose to separate crashing the command shell and disconnection. the use of the cli is derived by IntelliJ internal system, where disconnecting leave alive the threads, in CLI the disconnection kills the main thread and keep the wanted behaviour.